 Instructions

-- Once melted, add the shallots and sauté until the shallots become soft and translucent, but not crispy.
+- In a hot pan, melt 3 tablespoons of butter.
+Once melted, add the shallots and sauté until the shallots become soft and translucent, but not crispy.

-- Then, with the heat on high, add 2 tablespoons of white wine.
+- Once the shallots are soft, add 1 tablespoon of lemon zest and stir with the shallots until fragrant.
+Then, with the heat on high, add 2 tablespoons of white wine.
 Stir and allow it to simmer and reduce.

-- Once the wine is fully reduced, add ¼ cup of lemon juice.
+- Once the wine is almost fully reduced, add ¼ cup of lemon juice.
 Bring this to a gentle simmer.

-- Drain the cooked pasta and add it directly to the sauce.
+- To the lemon butter sauce, add 2 tablespoons of drained capers.
+Stir the capers into the sauce.
+Drain the cooked pasta and add it directly to the sauce.
 Keep some of the pasta water in a separate cup or bowl.

-- Add salt, garlic powder, and onion powder and stir.
+- Stir to fully combine the pasta into the sauce.
+Add salt, garlic powder, and onion powder and stir.

 - If necessary (if the pasta looks too dry and not silky), add a small amount of the pasta water and stir.
 This should help loosen up the pasta and add more starch to the sauce.